What is Permaculture?

 Is there internet access?

-We currently don’t have internet access for volunteers at the farm, although we are hoping to soon.
-If you have your own laptop you will be able to use the wifi provided by the local council which is open office hours in Unhais o Velho or 24 hours in Pampilhosa da Serra.
-If you don’t, there are a couple of internet enabled computers in São Jorge de Beira Post Office or larger facilites in Pampilhosa da Serra and Fundão libraries.
+We currently don’t have internet access for visitors to the farm, although we are hoping to soon.
+If you have your own device you will be able to use the wifi provided by the local council which is open office hours in Unhais o Velho or 24 hours in Pampilhosa da Serra.
+There is also a bar / restaurant with wifi in Portela da Unhais and another in Casal da Lapa.
+If you don’t bring a computer, there are a couple of internet enabled computers in São Jorge de Beira Post Office or larger facilities in Pampilhosa da Serra and Fundão libraries.

 How about telephones?

-There is only one mobile network which works in the area, which is Optimus.
+There is only one mobile network which works in the area, which is NOS.
 The signal isn’t great at the farm but if your phone has roaming it should pick this up (and will probably work better than ours!).
-If you want to buy a Portuguese SIM card on your journey down here please choose Optimus as others will be useless!
-There is a package on Optimus called TAG which allows you free calls and texts with other TAG users (pretty much everyone in our area, including us) which might be worth considering if you intend to stay with us for a while.

 Can I bring my children?